8 min read

 Project Glasswing addresses what AI can find.
 It does not address the attack surface that AI is simultaneously building.

-It addresses one attack path.
+It still addresses one attack path.

 The Dominant Threat Has Always Been the Human Layer